 Both models do not necessarily attract the best talent as landing a meaningful deal through these platforms could be complicated; hence, the natural talent may not be active on these sites, or they may bid for only higher-paying projects.

 These platforms attract the best talent pool in the industry.
 The developers are assured of quality work that gives due cognizance to their knowledge and skills.

-Most platforms allow you to hire developers on your payroll or route the remuneration through them.
+Most platforms allow you to hire remote developers on your payroll or route the remuneration through them.
 You can post your requirements on these sites, and a competent team of professionals will shortlist the ideal candidates and share the coordinates with you.
 You may also get a replacement warranty if a candidate leaves within a stipulated period.

 Such platforms include Toptal, ultraGenius, Gun.io, YouTeam,, etc.